-In the reporting year, the company had 150 employees (wage and salary earners). at the same time, 153 employees (wage and salary earners) have left the company. left the company.
-The company does not currently have a breakdown of those joining and leaving the company by age group and gender.
+In the reporting year, the company hired 180 employees (wage and salary earners), while at the same time 173 employees (wage and salary earners) left the company.
+The company does not currently have a breakdown of additions and departures by age group and gender.

-The relatively high number of new hires and departures reflects the current very high level of mobility on the labour market.
-The shortage of skilled labour in the economy as a whole, which is mainly the result of demographic change, means that more and more employees retire or are poached by other companies at better conditions.
+The relatively high number of new hires and retirements reflects the current high level of mobility on the labour market.
+The shortage of skilled labour in the economy as a whole, which is mainly the result of demographic change, is leading to an increase in employees retiring or being poached by other companies at better conditions.